-Thank you for choosing our Delta Dental Individual - Washington Kids Plan.
-We hope you will take a few minutes to get familiar with this benefit booklet.
+Thank you for choosing our Delta Dental Individual- Washington Kids Plan.
+We hope you will take a few minutes to get familiar with this Policy.
 We set it up so you will have all the information you need right at your fingertips.
-If you ever need help beyond this booklet, call us at 800-526-8323, or visit our website at www.DeltaDentalWA.com.
+If you ever need help beyond this Policy, call us at 888-899-3734, or visit our website at www.DeltaDentalCoversMe.com.

 This plan provides dental benefits for children through age 18.
+After they turn 19, they will keep the kids benefits until your next renewal.